Josemarome/Project_1/README.md

 5. Maps P5

+## Presentation

-For the Pdf of the presentation please open the Presentation.pdf located on the Presentation folder
+For the Pdf of the presentation please open the file located on the Presentation folder